David Avanesyan

 David Gavrushevich Avanesyan (Давид Гаврушевич Аванесян; born 15 August 1988) is a Russian professional boxer.
 He has held the European welterweight title since 2019 and previously the WBA (Regular) welterweight title in 2017 (previously the interim title from 2015 until being promoted).

 Early life

 Avanesyan was born into an Armenian family in the Caucasus region of Pyatigorsk.
-Avanesyan was born in Tabynskoe, Russia and currently resides in Newark, Nottinghamshire, England.

 Professional career

 Early career

 Avanesyan made his professional debut on 12 June 2009, scoring a four-round unanimous decision (UD) against Vazgen Agadzhanyan, who also debuted.
 In his second fight a month later, on 11 July, Avanesyan lost a six-round UD to Andrey Klimov.
 He would then win twelve consecutive fights over the next four years, picking up the Russian welterweight title and two WBC regional titles along the way.
 Avanesyan's winning streak ended on 16 March 2013, following a split draw against Aslanbek Kozaev.

 WBA interim welterweight champion

 2015 and 2016 were banner years for Avanesyan.
 On 7 November 2015 he stopped Charlie Navarro in nine rounds to win the vacant WBA interim welterweight title.